MikuAuahDark/FasterGuin/README.md

 For the usage, please run `python fasterguin/main.py`.
 You can also install the package with `pip install .` if you want, but you'll lose ability to auto-find Packer Guin.

+Make sure you have cloned with submodules before running.
+For example, `git clone $URL --recurse-submodules`, or run `git submodule update --init --recursive` if you have already cloned it.

 Profiles
 -----